sdruskat/wssspe6-1-resosuma/slides.md

 <img src="graph-katz.png" style="width: 90%;">

 Note:
-# - This CSV can be transformed to a directed graph with a simple Python package
+# - I've then transformed this CSV to a directed graph in DOT with a simple Python package